Mitsubishi Shogun (2007-2018) Review

 For the majority of today’s SUV buyers, though, who couldn’t give a flying mud-pie about off-roading ability and are far more interested in comfort, luxury, refinement, safety and gadgetry, there are literally dozens of other big 4x4s out there that will suit them better.

-If you're looking for the different version, you can check out our Mitsubishi Shogun Sport (2018-2021) review.
+If you're looking for a different version, you can check out our Mitsubishi Shogun Sport (2018-2021) review.

 Do you live in the countryside?
 Do you do lots of countryside-type things?
 As such, do you need a car that’ll tow a double horsebox over a muddy field without getting stuck, with a boot big enough for saddles, stirrups and whatever else you might think to drape over a nag?
 If so, the Mitsubishi Shogun could just be the no-nonsense workhorse (sorry) that you’ve been looking for.